isaacmendezr/isaacmendezr/README.md

 ## 👤 About Me
 I’m a Systems Engineer focused on developing robust, efficient, and maintainable software.
 I prioritize solid architecture, clean code, and clear documentation to ensure reliability and scalability over time.
-I’m interested in how good design and thoughtful implementation lead to better software.
+I value how good design and thoughtful implementation lead to better software.

 ---